 Daniel's Story

 Daniel joined Watsi on September 19th, 2016.
-Six years ago, Daniel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Daniel's most recent donation traveled 9,000 miles to support Rose, a 62-year-old widow of two children from Malawi, to fund surgery to remove a portion of her thyroid gland causing swelling and pain.
+Seven years ago, Daniel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Daniel's most recent donation traveled 9,000 miles to support Jojina, a 52-year-old grandmother from Malawi, to fund thyroid surgery.

 Impact